-DIGITAL
+DIGITAL DISTANCE

 Sega is registered in the U.S. Patent and Trademark Office.
-Sega, the Sega logo, Panzer Dragoon and Panzer Dragoon ORTA are either register trademarks or trademarks of Sega Corporation.
-Original game © SEGA CORPORATION, 1994, 2002.
-Panzer Dragoon ORTA © SEGA/SMILEBIT CORPORATION, 2002.
-Microsoft, Xbox, and the Xbox logos are either registered trademarks of trademarks of Microsoft Corporation in the US and/or in other countries and are used under license from Microsoft.
+Sega, the Sega logo, Panzer Dragoon, and Panzer Dragoon ORTA are either registered trademarks or trademarks of Sega Corporation.
+Original game © SEGA/CORPORATION, 1994, 2002.
+Panzer Dragoon ORTA are either registered trademarks or trademarks of Microsoft Corporation in the US and/or in other countries and are used under license from Microsoft.
 Dolby and the double-D symbol are trademarks of Dolby Laboratories.
 All Rights Reserved. www.sega.com.
 The ratings icon is a registered trademark of the Interactive Digital Software Association.